Tag: Semiconductors

 Historical Background

-Founded in 1993 by Jensen Huang, Chris Malachowsky, and Curtis Priem, NVIDIA began with a vision to bring 3D graphics to the PC gaming market.
-Its 1999 invention of the Graphics Processing Unit (GPU) redefined computing, but the company’s true "inflection point" occurred in 2006 with the release of CUDA (Compute Unified Device Architecture).
-By allowing researchers to use GPUs for general-purpose mathematical processing, NVIDIA unknowingly laid the groundwork for the modern AI revolution.
+Founded in 1993 by Jensen Huang, Chris Malachowsky, and Curtis Priem, NVIDIA’s journey began with a focus on accelerated computing for the PC gaming market.
+The company’s 1999 invention of the Graphics Processing Unit (GPU) defined a new category of processor.
+However, the true turning point came in 2006 with the release of CUDA (Compute Unified Device Architecture).
+By allowing developers to use GPUs for general-purpose mathematical processing, NVIDIA unknowingly laid the groundwork for the modern AI revolution.
+Over the next two decades, the company pivoted through mobile processing and professional visualization, but it was the 2012 "AlexNet" moment—where GPUs proved vastly superior for training neural networks—that set NVIDIA on its current path toward global dominance.

 Business Model